What is Histidine?

 Abbreviation used to represent this essential amino acid is either ‘His’ or ‘H’.
 They are generally positively charged.

 Biochemistry Imidazole chain is an element of catalytic sites found in certain enzymes and it is one of the most prevalent coordinating ligands in metalloproteins.
 In Order to activate it as a nucleophile in catalytic triads, basic nitrogen of histidine are used to abstract a proton from a cysteine, threonine, and serine.
 Whereas in the case of a proton shuttle, it is used to shuttle protons.

-Aromaticity At each level of ph value, imidazole ring of histidine is aromatic.
-It comprises of 6 pi electrons among which 2 form a nitrogen lone pair and four form 2 double bonds.
+Aromaticity At each level of the ph-value, the imidazole ring of histidine is aromatic.
+It comprises of 6 pi electrons among which 2 form a nitrogen lone pair and four forms 2 double bonds.
 It can possibly lead to the formation of pi-stacking interactions but it is hard due to positive charges.

 - L-Histidine is a vital amino acid that is needed by the body mainly in the growing stage of the children.
 Hence, it is present in means of supplementary or in food.